 Making Your First Macchiato

 We mentioned that Americanos make excellent drinks for beginners since they’re simple to make and don’t require any milk steaming.
 Macchiatos are what beginners graduate to after they master their shot-pulling technique.
+On top of making the perfect shot of espresso, you also need to steam milk.

 Steaming milk properly is not as easy as it seems, and it’s best to start small when you’re new.
 Since a macchiato only uses a small amount of milk, it’s the perfect drink to practice with since you won’t waste tons of milk making mistakes.
 It’s also a good choice because when you inevitably make flat milk without much microfoam, it will have a much smaller impact on your enjoyment of the drink since there’s hardly any milk in a macchiato.